plone/plone.api/docs/about.rst

 #.
 There will never be any doubt when writing a method whether an argument should be positional or not.
    Decision already made.
 #.
-There will never be asy doubt when using the API on which argument comes first, or which ones are named/positional.
+There will never be any doubt when using the API on which argument comes first, or which ones are named/positional.
    All arguments are named.
 #.
 When using positional arguments, the method signature is dictated by the underlying implementation
    (think required vs. optional arguments).